-- 1. The Constitution and other Council Policies were reviewed and improvements implemented including: - Service Risk Registers developed in line with Service restructure - Development of the Local Plan - Counter Fraud Strategy and Policy - 2.
-Following the review initially conducted in 2015/16, the final appointments to the Council's new Executive and Service Management Team were made during 2016/17.
-Two adaptations were made within the year to the previously adopted structure, demonstrating the Council's willingness to be flexible and adapt to specific needs and requirements: - Due to the important work being undertaken in the Estates & Valuations Team, specifically with regard to income generation strategies being developed, a temporary Service Manager appointment was made in this area utilising existing in-house expertise from within the Legal Team. - An opportunity to realise an additional efficiency saving resulted in the 'Service Manager Compliance & Coast' leaving the authority. - 3.
+- 1. The Constitution and other Council Policies were reviewed and improvements implemented including: - Development of the Local Plan - Counter Fraud Strategy, whistleblowing and anti-money laundering policies - Access to information policy, reviewed in light of the Council's restructuring (and will be reviewed again in light of GDPR) - The Council's publication scheme has been reviewed, and is constantly updated. - 2.
+Adaptations have been made during the year to the Councils executive and service management teams, two years on from the original inception of the new structure implemented by the then new Chief Executive.
+The changes further demonstrate the Council's willingness to be flexible and adapt to specific needs and requirements: - The number of Executive Heads has reduced from 4 to 3 during the year, and the Section 151 officer position has been re-evaluated, taking on the overall management of the largest financial services, and re-positioned as a member of the Executive Management Team. - A review of Service Management within Housing has resulted in the realignment of services between 2 new Service Manager Positions, and the merging of Housing Planned Maintenance with Building Works. - The Leader of the Council undertook a review of the Cabinet, and increased Portfolio Holder numbers from 6 to 8.
+The Council's budgets have been re-aligned to the new Portfolio Structure. - 4.
 The Council's arrangements for financial management and reporting are sound and are well documented.
 Proposals for expenditure and income are supported by a business case.
 These are scrutinised initially by EMT and the Service Portfolio Holder prior to inclusion as a formal bid to Cabinet and the Council.
-The planning process also includes a review of proposals by the relevant Overview and Scrutiny Panels, before final proposals and the council tax levels are considered and approved by the Council each year. - 4.
+The planning process also includes a review of proposals by the relevant Overview and Scrutiny Panels, before final proposals and the council tax levels are considered and approved by the Council each year. - 5.
 Financial monitoring is achieved by regular budgetary control reports to nominated budget holders, Executive Management Team, the relevant Portfolio Holder, and the Cabinet.
 All elected Members have access to Cabinet Agendas and the financial reports; a process is in place to enable members to request additional, more detailed information and question any financial issues.
-Strong Overview and Scrutiny arrangements in place with an annual report published to Cabinet. - 5.
-In line with the continuous improvement culture of the Council, it is recognised that all Members and Officers of the Council must have the skills, knowledge and capacity that they need to discharge their responsibilities effectively. - 6.
-Following appointment in April the responsibility of S151 (Chief Financial Officer) was placed with the Service Manager Finance & Audit.
+Strong Overview and Scrutiny arrangements in place with an annual report published to Cabinet. - In line with the continuous improvement culture of the Council, it is recognised that all Members and Officers of the Council must have the skills, knowledge and capacity that they need to discharge their responsibilities effectively. - 7.
+The responsibility of S151 (Chief Financial Officer) is placed with the Head of Finance.
 The Executive Head of Governance and Regulation is the Monitoring Officer.
 All committee reports are reviewed by members of the Executive Management Team, as well as being provided to the Executive Head of Governance and Regulation (who is also the Council's Solicitor), prior to any decisions being made.
-This safeguards the Council to ensure legal decisions are taken and that decisions consider the Council's corporate priorities and risks. - 7.
+This safeguards the Council to ensure legal decisions are taken and that decisions consider the Council's corporate priorities and risks. - 8.
 The Council's financial management arrangements conform to the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2010).
-A review of the Council's Financial Regulations has been included on previous Annual Governance Statements.
-The Council's new Chief Financial Officer, having now been in post for a full 12 month period (a full cycle from budget setting to closedown), will complete this review with a targeted completion date of March 2018.
+A review of the Council's Financial Regulations has been completed and the new regulations presented to and endorsed by the Audit Committee.
+The new regulations went live during April 2018, following approval by full Council.